 Heart Care Center

 St. Bernards HeartCare Center is the region's leading provider of heart care services.
-Each day our team of cardiologists, heart surgeons, nurses and other healthcare professionals treats patients suffering from all forms of heart disease, from common problems to life-threatening conditions.
+Each day our team of doctors, cardiologists, heart surgeons, nurses and other healthcare professionals treats patients suffering from all forms of heart disease, from common problems to life-threatening conditions.
 Our specially-trained cardiac clinic staff is available 24 hours a day, seven days a week seeing patients through diagnosis, treatment and rehabilitation.
-If you were recently diagnosed with heart disease, or you're looking for highly skilled, compassionate heart specialists, you will find the cardiac care you need right here at St. Bernards.
+If you were recently diagnosed with heart disease, or you're looking for highly skilled, compassionate intensive care doctors and heart specialists, you will find the cardiac care you need right here at St. Bernards.

 For more information, visit the St. Bernards Heart & Vascular website.